VolkovLabs/volkovlabs-env-datasource/README.md

 | -------------------------------- | -------------------------------------------- |
 | [Dashboard Variables](https://volkovlabs.io/plugins/volkovlabs-env-datasource/variables/) | Demonstrates how to use Dashboard variables. |

-## Feedback
+## Support

-We love to hear from you.
-There are various ways to get in touch with us.

-- Ask a question, request a new feature, and file a bug with [GitHub issues](https://github.com/volkovlabs/volkovlabs-env-datasource/issues/new/choose).
-- Sponsor our open-source plugins for Grafana with [GitHub Sponsor](https://github.com/sponsors/VolkovLabs).
-- Star the repository to show your support.
+We provide GitHub Discussions and Premium tier support for the development and private plugins available via [GitHub Sponsor](https://github.com/sponsors/VolkovLabs).

 ## License